mdesilva/AmazonFlexUnlimited/README.md

 If you want to only search for jobs in the **UNY1** warehouse, `desiredWarehouses` will be `[2]`.
 For **UNY1** **and** **C506** warehouses, `[2,acf06702-57ba-47f3-a34f-19e536a69fc0]`.
 For warehouses not in the table above, you'll have to snoop on requests made by the Amazon Flex app to get the internal warehouse id.

-5. Optionally, setup SMS notifications of Amazon Flex job acceptances by filling out the `twilio` parameters in `config.json`.
+5. Optionally, setup SMS notifications of Amazon Flex job acceptances by filling out the `twilio` parameters in  **config.json**.
-6. Run `python app.py`.
+6. Run `python3 app.py`.